Discover clinical radiology

 We go back as far as 1895 when X-rays were first discovered, but in today’s world, clinical radiologists use a wide range of imaging techniques to interpret and report complex scans, perform image-guided surgery and provide expert guidance to other clinicians to ensure good patient care.

-Discover the world of medical imaging and the essential role clinical radiology plays in primary care and hospital medicine.
+Discover the world of medical imaging and read more into the essential role clinical radiologists play.

 Starting your clinical radiology career